What to Measure and How to Track the Most Important Sales Metrics

 "The moment it hit the jackpot."

 In my past companies, I managed to break out of the sales bubble a bit.
-I worked in the Financial, HR, Consulting Director, and many others sectors.
+I worked in the Financial, HR, Consulting Director, and many other sectors.
 Every business owner ends up doing a little bit of everything.

 It was during this period that I also had the pleasure of dealing directly and indirectly with more than 200 commercial operations throughout Brazil and worldwide.
 Helping to implement these partners' business processes was very enriching.
 However, there is a big difference between being a consultant and living day to day as a Sales Director.

 It was my fault as a manager, obviously.
-But how do I ensure that the team achieved the number of scheduled meetings (MQLs) without overcharging activities, while managing my anxiety as a manager?
+But how do I ensure that the team achieves the number of scheduled meetings (MQLs) without overcharging activities, while managing my anxiety as a manager?
 The solution was simpler than I thought.

 When hiring, we also began to align the expected results for each new pre-salesperson or salesperson.
 We set up extremely robust training, followed by very close follow-up in the first few weeks.

 After just 3 weeks, the team already had autonomy to decide what volume of activities they would adopt daily to achieve their goals.
-If they reached the goal with 4 calls, in theory they were already free to do whatever they wanted.
+If they reached the goal with 4 calls, in theory, they were already free to do whatever they wanted.

 Now, the manager's feeling is that the team will reach the objective and drop the pen, right?
 Wrong!
 The daily goal is now the monthly goal broken down by working days.